AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 ### Upgrade Recommendation

-To receive continued support, please ensure your environment is updated to **version 14.3.1 or later**.
+To receive continued support, ensure that your environment is updated to **version 14.3.1 or later**.
 Refer to the official upgrade documentation for guidance on updating safely.

 ### Contact & Assistance